-I hold a PhD in Physics and Matter Sciences from Aix-Marseille University (France), as well as a second PhD in Interdisciplinary Sciences from the Autonomous University of San Luis Potosí (Mexico).
-I am a member of the research group Dinámica Potosina at IF-UASLP, the Mexican Mathematical Society, and the Ibero-American Network of Computational Sociology.
-I am also part of Mexico’s National System of Researchers (SNII), at Level C.
+I hold a PhD in Physics and Matter Sciences from Aix-Marseille University (France) and a second PhD in Interdisciplinary Sciences from the Autonomous University of San Luis Potosí (Mexico).
+I am currently a postdoctoral researcher at the UASLP with support from SECITIH, and I serve as a visiting professor at the Autonomous University of Zacatecas.
+My research is affiliated with the Dinámica Potosina research group.
+I am also a member of the Mexican Mathematical Society and the Ibero-American Network of Computational Sociology, and a member of Mexico’s National System of Researchers (SNII), Level C.

 Doctorate in Interdisciplinary Sciences with a specialization in Mathematical Modeling and Computation.